-Our American Revolution Unit has just been updated!
-This 60+ page packet includes worksheets and notebook pages, a booklet, review cards and new chronology cards.
+Our American Revolution Unit is more than 60+ pages and includes worksheets and notebook pages, a booklet, review cards and new chronology cards.

 - The French and Indian War

 - Sons of Liberty, Notable Men of Boston

 - Tea Act, Boston Tea Party, Intolerable Acts

 - First and Second Continental Congress